 2. Give appreciated securities

-By carrying out your regular giving using appreciated assets, you increase your giving capacity by trading current or future tax exposure for more charity today.
+Appreciated securities are another asset that can be gifted.
+By carrying out your regular giving using appreciated securities, you increase your giving capacity by trading current or future tax exposure for more charity today.
 Instead of writing checks to charity, give appreciated securities to charity and send the cash to your investment portfolio instead.
 Then you can use the cash you would have given to the charity to replenish your investment account and rebalance your portfolio.

 3. Give from deferred-income accounts

-If you have deferred income such as retirement accounts, restricted stock units (RSUs), non-qualified stock options, or commercial annuities, these might be smart assets for giving instead of cash.
+If you have deferred income such as retirement accounts, restricted stock units (RSUs), non-qualified stock options, or commercial annuities, these might be smart assets to strategically monetize for additional cash-giving capacity.
 With the 100% AGI deduction this year, you may be able to accelerate your receipt of this deferred income and offset the resulting taxes with a charitable gift of proceeds.
 However, one important thing to note before accelerating your receipt of these deferred-income assets is to first consult your financial advisors to be sure you will still have more than you need to cover your current and future personal financial needs.

 4. Give from an annuity